 With B2B Pay, non-EU companies of can get their own European IBAN number, which they can include on invoices.
 The European partner can do a simple SEPA transaction to pay you.
 When the money arrives in your European account, B2B Pay sends the money for a very low fee to your local bank account.
 We can do this thanks to our partnerships with bluechip banks such as Barclays and Nordea.

 Spread costs on global B2B payments

-When contacted almost all banks there is only a fixed cost incurred for a transaction.
-Usually around 30€.
-This however is only a small part of the story and of the actual costs.
-If you inquire about the specific exchange rate used for sending money you'll find out that there is a huge gap between the buy rate and the sell rate.
+When contacted, almost all banks claim there is only a fixed cost incurred for a transaction.
+Usually this hovers around 30€.
+This, however, is only a small part of the story.
+If you inquire about the specific exchange rate used for sending money you'll find out that there is a huge gap between the buy and sell rates.
 That is called the spread.
-For international transactions banks take 3%, which means there's a 6% spread.
-The total spread can be over 10%!
+For international transactions, banks take 3%, which means there's a 6% spread.
+The total spread can sometimes be over 10%!

-Now if you want to make an international transfer of 10 million euro you can call up you bank and get a much better rate.
+Now, if you were to make an international transfer of 10 million euros you can call up your bank and get a much better rate.
+But this isn’t the case for most businesses.
 B2B Pay is offering international B2B payments with exchange rates much closer to the mid-market price.
-The total costs of our transactions from Europe to India are below 1%, saving an Indian exporter 250€ on a 10k€ transaction.
+The total costs of our transactions from Europe to any country are 1%, saving a company 250€ on a 10k€ transaction.

 - B2B supplier payments

 - Salary B2B money transfer

 - E-commerce purchases, including digital goods